artonomous/artonomous-mvp/README.md

 # Artonomous

 Artonomous is a self-sustaining, self-improving, autonomous artist.
 It generates art by itself, sells it and incentivizes humans to improve the art it creates.
-Owners of the art piece owns the scarce, immutable, collectible.
+Owners of the art piece owns the scarce, immutable, collectible art.
 This is implemented on the Ethereum blockchain.

 ## Daily Art Auction